openalloc/SwiftTabler/README.md

 When the user clicks on a header column for the first time, it is sorted in ascending order, with an up-arrow "▲" indicator.
 If clicked a successive time, a descending sort is executed, with a down-arrow "▼" indicator.

+For sorting with Core Data, see the _TablerCoreDemo_ app.

 ## Bound data

 macOS | iOS